© 1999-2008

 GLENN ROWELL

 Glenn was truly a broadcast pioneer, starting in 1924.
 He was studio director and head of the music department at WLS.
 A singers, Glenn and Ford Rush released dozens of 78 rpm recordings.
-In the 1930s he and Gene Carroll formed the team of Gene and Glenn, who were nationally-known radio personalities.
-For a time they performed on the NBC Radio network six nights a week.
-They performed together until 1943.
-How he came to be in Connecticut is a mystery, but Glenn chaired the Greater Hartford Friendship Train Committee in 1947.
+In 1929 he and Gene Carroll formed the team of Gene and Glenn, who were nationally-known radio personalities.
+For a time they performed on the NBC Radio network six nights a week, then moved to WTIC in 1940.
+They performed together for 14 years, until 1943, when Carroll settled at WTAM Cleveland and Glenn stayed at WTIC.
+By day Glenn was personnel director of Veeder-Root; he also chaired the Greater Hartford Friendship Train Committee in 1947.
 At WDRC he hosted Glenn's Good Evening on Monday, Wednesday and Friday evenings at 6:30.
 The show consisted of songs and stories about personalities.
 In the 1950s Glenn hosted a children's television program in Cleveland.
 Still later he hosted Captain Glenn's Bandwagon on a South Dakota TV station.

-AFTER: WNBK-TV Cleveland, OH; KOTA-TV, Rapid City, SD
+AFTER: WHAY New Britain, CT; WLW AM/TV Cincinnati, OH; WNBK-TV Cleveland, OH; KOTA AM-TV, Rapid City, SD

 Kurt Russell at WELI